prebid/prebid.github.io/dev-docs/modules/bidViewable.md

 ## Overview

-This optional module will trigger a BID_VIEWABLE event which can be consumed by Bidders and Analytics adapters.
+This optional module will trigger a BID_VIEWABLE event which can be consumed by Analytics adapters, bidders will need to implement `onBidViewable` method to capture this event

 Notes:
 - The module does not work with adservers other than GAM and only with GPT integration.